phtrivier/phtrivier.github.io/_posts/2016-10-17-elm-tail-end-part-2.markdown

 <br/>

-[^1] Really, I mean it, *at least*.
+[^1]: _Really, I mean it, *at least*.
 I don't want to jinx it for anyone.
-Live long and prosper, etc...
+Live long and prosper, etc..._

-[^2] Seriously, though, give [Handmade Hero](https://handmadehero.org/) a look, if you have like, another couple million hours of you life to spend, or something.
+[^2]: _Seriously, though, give [Handmade Hero](https://handmadehero.org/) a look, if you have like, another couple million hours of your life to spend, or something.
 Casey Muratori is giving a lot of great insights and advices and programming in a rigourous and non-bullshitty way.
 What he says mostly applies to native code (in particular games), so it's a rather different world than web dev.
 And if you're reading this, you probably want to do web dev.
 So this footnote is 50% name dropping, 50% irrelevant advice.
-And it's becoming waaay too big.
+And it's becoming waaay too big._